2decomp-fft/2decomp-fft/submissionjoss/paper.md

 Fast Fourier Transform (FFT) for distrubuted memory systems.
 However, 2DECOMP&FFT is mainly designed to perform management and communication and the actual computation of the 1D FFT is delegated to 3rd-parly libraries.
 The supported FFT backends are: FFTW [@FFTW05], the Intel Math Kernel Library (MKL) and the CUDA FFT (cuFFT) which is used for FFT on NVIDIA GPUs.
-A Generic backend, based on the Glassman's general N Fast Fourier Transform [@ferguson1979simple], is also available to make the library more portable.
+A Generic FFT backend, based on the Glassman's general N Fast Fourier Transform [@FERGUSON1982401], is also available to make the library more portable.

 While 2DECOMP&FFT library has been design with high order compact schemes in mind, it is possible